premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ---

-36.Create a SQL query by using the `IN` Operator to determine whether the Employee FirstName is present in the table.
+36.Create a SQL query by using the `IN` Operator to determine whether the Employee's FirstName is present in the table.
           Table_Name: Employee Table
 |Emp_Id	|    First_Name  	  |      Last_Name    |      	Email_Id        |	Salary  | Dept_Id  |
 |-------|-------------------|-------------------|-----------------------|---------|----------|